Andrew Jackson: Bank War and Election of 1832

-Bank Veto
+Bank veto

 A few weeks after his inauguration, Jackson started looking into how he could replace the Second Bank of the United States.
 The Bank had been chartered by President Madison in 1816 to restore the United States economy after the War of 1812.
 Monroe had appointed Nicholas Biddle as the Bank's executive.
 The Bank was a repository for the country's public monies which also serviced the national debt; it was formed as a for-profit entity that looked after the concerns of its shareholders.
-Under the Bank's stewardship, the country was economically healthy and the currency was stable, but Jackson saw the Bank as a fourth branch of government run by an elite, what he called the "money power" that sought to control the labor and earnings of the "real people", who depend on their own efforts to succeed: the planters, farmers, mechanics, and laborers.
+In 1828, the country was prosperous and the currency was stable, but Jackson saw the Bank as a fourth branch of government run by an elite, what he called the "money power" that sought to control the labor and earnings of the "real people", who depend on their own efforts to succeed: the planters, farmers, mechanics, and laborers.
 Additionally, Jackson's own near bankruptcy in 1804 due to credit-fuelled land speculation had biased him against paper money and toward a policy favorable to hard money.